Derek Chauvin's Attorney Files Motion For New Trial

 The first possible aggravating factor is whether the victim was “treated with particular cruelty.”
 The second is if a child was present.
 Witnesses who testified included two teens who were 17 at the time and a 9-year-old.

-WCCO spoke with attorney Joe Tamburino about this situation.
+WCCO spoke with Tamburino about this situation.
 He is not affiliated with the case.

 “If they find aggravating factors the judge could go all the way up to the statutory maximum, which for count one is up to 40 years, count two up to 25 years, and count three up to 10 years,” Tamburino said.MORE NEWS: Community Members File Petition To Replace Minneapolis Police Department